shfaizan/Thread-safe_Inmemory-cache/readme.md

 This project implements a thread-safe in-memory cache with expiration and eviction policies in C++.
 The cache supports storing key-value pairs, retrieving values, automatic expiration of entries, and eviction based on capacity.

+This project demonstrates advanced C++ concepts like multi-threading, data structures (unordered_map and list), and thread synchronization using mutex.

 ## Features

 - **Thread-safe**: Multiple threads can safely interact with the cache concurrently.